jobadekola/nyc-taxi-data/README.md

 # nyc-taxi-data
 This project contains an exploratory data analysis of New York city taxi data.
 It showed some important charts and insights on how some factors influence taxi fare, Also, it contains a couple of predictive models to predict fare amount based on some predictors.

+***Steps to Follow in order to access the .ipynb file:***

+1. Locate the src folder
+2. In the src folder, you'll find 2 .ipynb files.
+Namely
+    - nyc-taxi-exploratory-data-analysis.ipynb
+    - nyc-taxi-predictive-model.ipynb